mantiz/vim-plugin-dirsettings/readme.rst

 list.
 This is better than a "tags" file in the current working directory for source control reasons.

-The plugin uses three autocommands (``BufNewFile, BufReadPre, BufWinEnter``) with the autocommand group `dirsettings` (by default).
+The plugin uses four autocommands (``BufNewFile, BufReadPre, BufWinEnter, BufEnter``) with the autocommand group `dirsettings` (by default).
 It calls an internally used function to load directory specific settings, and sets a flag for the own autocommands so that they are not executed twice which would result in an endless recursion.
 After the flag was set, the current event is recalled which executes all other defined autocommands.
 This explains why the call to ``dirsettings#Install()`` should be the very first command in your ``.vimrc``.
 Otherwise it could happen that previously defined autocommands are called twice.